Travel guide

 Photo: Nicolas Postiglioni · Pexels

-Mobile coverage in Madrid is among the best in Spain.
-A travel eSIM relies on the major Spanish networks with 4G and 5G throughout the city, so you'll have plenty of coverage at both the airport and the city center.
+Mobile coverage in Madrid is one of the best in Spain.
+A travel eSIM relies on the major Spanish networks with 4G and 5G throughout the city, so you'll have plenty of coverage both at the airport and in the historic center.

-Adolfo Suarez Madrid-Barajas Airport has four terminals (T1, T2, T3, and T4), all with good mobile signal, plus free Wi-Fi.
-As soon as you get off the plane, you'll have coverage to request transportation.
-In the city center, 5G reaches Sol, Gran Via, Retiro, and the tourist neighborhoods, and the Metro has coverage in most stations and tunnels.
+Adolfo Suárez Madrid-Barajas Airport has four terminals (T1, T2, T3, and T4), all with good mobile signal, in addition to free Wi-Fi.
+A detail almost no one tells you: if your flight arrives at T4 Satellite (T4S), you have to take the internal automatic train to the main terminal before exiting, a journey of several minutes underground where the signal might momentarily cut out.
+It's nothing to worry about; as soon as you reach the main T4, you'll have more than enough coverage to order a taxi or check the Cercanías train stop.
+In the city center, 5G reaches Sol, Gran Vía, Retiro, and the tourist neighborhoods, and the Metro has coverage in most stations and tunnels, although there are specific sections, especially on deeper lines like 6 or 10, where your phone will lose signal for a couple of minutes between stations.
 Points where you'll appreciate it:

-• Barajas T1-T4 terminals: signal from the moment you exit the jet bridge.
+• Barajas Terminals T1-T4: signal from the moment you exit the jet bridge, even before reaching the baggage claim.

-• Metro and Commuter trains: coverage on platforms and many sections.
+• Metro and Cercanías: coverage on platforms and most sections, with occasional brief cuts in deep tunnels.

-• Excursions to Toledo or El Escorial: 4G on the road and in towns.
+• Excursions to Toledo or El Escorial: 4G on the road and in the towns themselves, although in some sections of the A-42, the signal drops to 3G for a few minutes.

-Tip: Barajas' Wi-Fi works well for installing the eSIM if you didn't do it at home, but for getting around the city, always use your data, which doesn't depend on passwords.
+Tip: Barajas's Wi-Fi works well for installing the eSIM if you didn't do it at home, but for moving around the city, always use your data, which doesn't depend on passwords or public networks shared with hundreds of travelers at once.

 How many GB do you need for a Madrid getaway?

-For a weekend or a long weekend, normal use of maps, social media, and messaging is more than covered with a few GB.
-Since it's a city trip, you'll use a lot of Wi-Fi in hotels, cafes, and museums, so you don't need huge plans:
+For a weekend or a long weekend, normal use of maps, social media, and messaging is easily covered with just a few GB.
+As it's a city trip, you'll rely heavily on Wi-Fi in the hotel, cafes, and museums, so you don't need huge plans:

 Type of getaway Days Recommended data